edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-12-05-cross-training-employees.md

 permalink: /blog/cross-training-employees/
 author: { name: Corey Bleich }
 image: blog/2018-12-05-cross-training-employees.jpg
-excerpt: Provide a major boost to your workforce's productivity, performance, and bottom line with cross-training.
+meta: Provide a major boost to your workforce's productivity, performance, and bottom line with cross-training.
 Here's why cross-training employees is so important and how to get started.
 ---

 Cross-training isn’t just adding a little yoga to your daily running routine.
 Cross-training employees can provide a major boost to your workforce's productivity (and your bottom line!).
 Here are six major benefits of cross-training employees.